Hertie School part of alliance of leading institutions from France, Germany, Hungary, Italy, Romania and Sweden.

 Building on their existing strong ties, seven leading academic institutions have agreed to expand their cooperation to create the European University of Social Sciences.
 Through an alliance of both long-term strategic goals and joint concrete activities that will benefit students, faculty, staff and impact the broader public, CIVICA will be a prototype of the university of tomorrow, generating innovative social science solutions for the world's most pressing challenges, and promoting European civic values.

-Bocconi University (Italy), Central European University (Hungary), the European University Institute (European Intergovernmental Organization), the Hertie School of Governance (Germany), the National University of Political Studies and Public Administration (Romania), Sciences Po (France) and the Stockholm School of Economics (Sweden) have submitted a joint application under the name “CIVICA - The European University of Social Sciences” to become a pilot European university in the first round of Erasmus+ applications in February 2019.
+Bocconi University (Italy), Central European University (Hungary), the European University Institute (European Intergovernmental Organization), the Hertie School (Germany), the National University of Political Studies and Public Administration (Romania), Sciences Po (France) and the Stockholm School of Economics (Sweden) have submitted a joint application under the name “CIVICA - The European University of Social Sciences” to become a pilot European university in the first round of Erasmus+ applications in February 2019.

 In a joint long-term mission statement, the seven presidents recognise the special role of European social sciences in generating solutions to the world’s most pressing challenges.
 CIVICA embodies their ambition, as forward-thinking higher-education institutions, to assume their civic responsibility as Europeans towards future generations and the role of Europe in the world: “As globally leading European social science institutions, we are united in a unique mission.
 We want to educate the next generation of professionals who will serve their societies across sectors, who are focused on tackling the most pressing problems of the world, and who are driven by values of democracy, respect and civic resilience”.